How Long Does It Take to Get Custom Doors and Windows?

-How Long Do Exterior Doors Last Before They Need Replacing?
+How Long Do Exterior Doors Last?
+The Smart Homeowner’s Guide

 Fiberglass doors last 25-30 years with minimal care.
 Aluminum-clad is a premium option lasting 30+ years.
 Wood doors can rot and crack in Georgia’s humidity, require topcoating every 6-12 months, and most carry only a 1-year warranty.
 If your door sticks, drafts, or shows damage, it may be time to replace.

-The Benefits of Composite vs. Pressure-Treated Decking in Georgia
+The Best Benefits of Composite vs. Pressure-Treated Decking in Georgia

 In Georgia’s hot, humid climate, composite decking is the low-maintenance, decades-long winner, no sanding, no sealing, and strong warranties.
 Pressure-treated pine costs less up front and is easy to cut, stain, and customize on site, but it needs yearly sealing and tends to show wear after 15–20 years.
 Choose composite if you want long life with minimal upkeep; pick pressure-treated if you prefer a smaller initial bill and don’t mind regular maintenance.
 Cofer Brothers carries both and can guide you toward the best fit for your project.